Modifying an Event Mesh

 You can specify which event broker service (called the initiator) starts the process to create the external DMR link to the other event broker service.
 While messages are exchanged in both directions over the link, the underlying TCP connection is only established by the side that is the initiator for the link.

-• the event broker service to connect to in the public Internet (for Public Regions)
+• the event broker service connects to the public internet (Public Regions)

 • the event broker service to connect has Secured Broker Management (SEMP) port enabled on the public endpoint

-Connectivity between private networks (non-public networks) is the responsibility of the customer since these are what are termed Customer-Controlled Regions that Solace cannot access.
+Connectivity between private networks (Customer-Controlled Regions) is the responsibility of the customer.

 To switch the link initiator, perform the following steps.